colonyos/documentation/content/colonies-cli.rst

     colonies function submit --spec ./examples/functions/helloworld.json

 .. code-block:: console

     INFO[0000] Process submitted

     ProcessId=99962477b295c4058b0a54929b79dbc0d7f57699ca0a0385df1a41dfa473a04d

-The command will block until the process is executed by an Executor.
-First, we need to generate a new ECDSA private key that will be used by the Executor.
+The command will block until the process is executed by an executor.
+First, we need to generate a new ECDSA private key that will be used by the executor.

 .. code-block:: console